hyperhq/docs.hyper.sh-hyper/Reference/CLI/run.md

 #### Restart policies (--restart)

-Use Hyper\_'s `--restart` to specify a container's *restart policy*.
+Use Hyper.sh's `--restart` to specify a container's *restart policy*.
 A restart policy controls whether to restart a container after exit.
 The policy will be triggered if the uptime of a container is more than 10 seconds.
-Hyper\_ supports the following restart policies:
+Hyper.sh supports the following restart policies:

 <table>
   <thead>